newyorkCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Step 4.
 Pay Fees to Obtain Copies

 Most criminal records fall under the umbrella of public records.
-But even though the actual records are free, Section 255 of New York’s judiciary law permits clerks to charge a fee for the services provided while searching, copying, or certifying records.
+But even though the actual records are free, New York’s judiciary law (Section 255) permits clerks to charge a fee for the services provided while searching, copying, or certifying records.
 Members of the public will be expected to pay the appropriate fee before records are released.
 The total fee varies depending on the type of request and court.
 Some courts charge a fixed fee for copying and certifying records, while others charge separate fees for either service.

 Are Transcripts of New York Criminal Court Proceedings available to the public?